We may earn money from the companies and products mentioned in this post.

 Check out our recent piece on where the loosest slots are in Vegas as well as the best and worst table games to play.

 Additionally, properties off the beaten path will allow you to play less expensive, more manageable limits.
-I like playing cheap table game limits at El Cortez, Tropicana, Stratosphere and any of the Station Casinos off the strip.
+I like playing cheap table game limits at El Cortez, Tropicana, Strat, and any of the Station Casinos off the strip.
 As for gaming cheap in Vegas, you are more likely to find low limits on weeknights and during the day.

 If you want to rack up free drinks while exposing yourself to minimal gambling risk, try one of the dealerless roulette wheels.
 Most will allow you to play between $3-$5 per roll.
 I like to play $2 on 2 of the 3 “dozens” bets and then 1 dollar on a number in the “dozens” block you don’t have a $2 dollar bet on.
-Good way to tread water while sucking down free drinks.
-You wont get rich, but you can grind this strategy out for hours.
+A good way to tread water while sucking down free drinks.
+You won’t get rich, but you can grind this strategy out for hours.

 I’m also a sucker for good, entertaining, live music.
 Check out the dueling piano bar at Harrah’s or the Times Square bar at New York New York.
 For the price of drinks, you can sit and listen to classics all night.

-Getting Around Las Vegas Cheap
+Getting Around Las Vegas on a Budget

 Cab drivers hate me.
 I don’t care.
 Don’t take a cab in Las Vegas.
 Uber and Lyft are convenient and often 20-30% cheaper.
 Their drivers also use their respective company’s app, which nearly guarantees you won’t be long hauled, or taken for a longer ride to drive up the fare.

 For even more savings getting around Vegas, use Uber Pool.
 You get a better rate but may have to share the car with another group.
 In my experience, the majority of the time I got the car to myself and saved some money.
 Even when the driver did have to pick up/drop off another party it wasn’t overly inconveniencing.
 I recently got from the airport to Excalibur for $8.60 using Uber Pool, and also from the airport to Paris for $11.96.
-Rates fluctuate, but generally significantly cheaper Las Vegas transportation than a cab can provide.
+Rates fluctuate, but generally, significantly cheaper Las Vegas transportation than a cab can provide.

 Also, if taking a cab, you had better have cash.
 Although Vegas cabs often accept credit cards, they will add a percentage to your fare in exchange for the convenience of using it.
 Charging a fee to use the most common form of payment is absurd – don’t pay it.